 Offering the comfort and feel of a beach cruiser but without requiring the brute strength often needed to ride one, the Pace is best for riders who need a boost to go the extra mile or simply want to enjoy the ride and the scenery without breaking a sweat.

-If you plan on commuting regularly on an ebike, the Pace 350 and 500 both can travel up to 40 miles when used on the lowest pedal assist mode.
-On the highest mode, you can expect closer to 25 miles.
+If you plan on commuting regularly on an ebike, the Pace 500 can travel up to 60 miles when used on the lowest pedal assist mode.
+On the highest mode, you can expect closer to 30 miles.

-If your route has hills or extended elevation gain, we would recommend going with the more powerful Pace 500 over the 350.
-The larger battery and motor on the 500 is much better equipped to take on hills.
-The Pace 350 also has a max pedal assist speed of 20 mph while the 500 can assist up to 28 mph.
+If your route has hills or extended elevation gain, the powerful Pace 500 is a great bike for the job.
+The larger battery and motor on the 500 is much better equipped to take on hills and the options to boost the pedal assist to 28mph (versus the standard 20mph) really helps when trying to keep up with traffic.

 Before you purchase any ebike, be sure to check your local laws and regulations.
 They can vary from city to city and even on various roads and paths within a city.
-Most regulations restrict either Class III bikes which go up to 28 mph (Pace 500) or bikes with throttles (Class II and Class III bikes).
+Most regulations restrict either Class III bikes which go up to 28 mph (like the Pace 500 once converted via the LCD display) or bikes with throttles (Class II and Class III bikes).

-Although both the Pace models have throttles (Pace 350 is a Class II), they can easily be removed and this does not affect the performance of the pedal assist modes.
+Also keep in mind that although the Pace has a throttles, it can easily be removed and riding with out it does not affect the performance of the pedal assist modes.